-ZED-F9K supports NMEA high precision mode.
-This mode increases precision of the position output; latitude and longitude will have seven digits after the decimal point, and altitude will have three digits after the decimal point.
+ZED-F9R supports NMEA high precision mode.
+This mode increases the number of significant digits of the position output; latitude and longitude will have seven digits after the decimal point, and altitude will have three digits after the decimal point.
 By default it is not enabled since it violates the NMEA standard.
 NMEA high precision mode cannot be used while in NMEA compatibility mode or when NMEA output is limited to 82 characters.
 See configuration item CFG-NMEA-HIGHPREC in the applicable interface description [2] for more details.